Grant Review Process

 The staff reconciles the panel recommendations with available funds and forwards them to the National Council on the Arts, where they are reviewed in open session.
 The Council makes recommendations on which applications to fund and which applications to reject.

 In addition to making recommendations on applications for grants, the Council also makes recommendations to the Chairman on agency policies and programs, such as funding guidelines and leadership initiatives.

 The National Foundation on the Arts and the Humanities Act of 1965 established the National Endowment for the Arts and provided for citizens to serve as advisors to the agency as members of the National Council on the Arts.
 Members are appointed by the President and approved by the Senate for six-year, staggered terms.
 Currently, the Council has 18 voting members and an additional six members of Congress who serve in an ex officio, non-voting capacity for two-year terms.

 The Presidential appointees, by law, are selected for their widely recognized knowledge of the arts or their expertise or profound interest in the arts.
 They have records of distinguished service or achieved eminence in the arts and are chosen to represent equitably all geographical areas of the country.
 Congressional members are appointed in the following manner: two by the Speaker of the House, one by the Minority Leader of the House, two by the Majority Leader of the Senate, and one by the Minority Leader of the Senate.

 The National Endowment for the Arts Chairman

 The Chairman reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
 Applicants are then notified of funding decisions.

-We're always looking for individuals with experience and/or expertise in one or more of the arts to serve as panelists.
-If you're interested in becoming a panelist, take a look at the video below and afterwards fill out the Volunteer to be a Panelist form.
+We're always looking for individuals with experience and/or expertise in one or more areas of the arts to serve as panelists.
+If you’re interested in becoming a panelist, take a look at the video below and afterwards fill out the Volunteer to be a Panelist form.